DevOps-Represent/DevOpsTesting101/2-2-DeployEC2Template.md

 ### 7.)
 Take a look at instance details

-We're not going to change anything in this section - but these are additional networking and authorization details that you can specify when creating an instance.
+We're not going to change anything in this section - but these are additional networking and authorisation details that you can specify when creating an instance.
 Where are you going to install it?
 Will it be private, or public?
 How does it handle being shut down?

 ![Instance details][1-1-6-instancedeets]